aroberge/reeborg-world-creation/extending/extra-module.md

 World("worlds/examples/install_extra_test.json", "Extra 2")
 ```

 This second example loads some code from a URL.

-Currently, when executing a program using code from the **extra **module, the content of this module is logged each time in the browser's console.
-This allows you to see what code was loaded from the URL.
+If you open the **Additional options** menu, at the very bottom there is an **Update extra** button; clicking on it should reveal the current content of the extra module if it was not already there.

 ### What about JavaScript?